 All raisins taste sweet because of the high sugar content.
 The sugar, in the absence of moisture, also acts as a preservative, which is one of the reasons why raisins last so long.
 It is also why they are so tasty!

-With the water weight of the grape gone, the sugar taste is maximized, making raisins a higher calorie food by weight compared to whole grape.
+With the water weight of the grape gone, the sugar taste is maximized, making raisins a higher calorie food by weight compared to whole grapes.

 This has made raisins a fixture food for snacking and as an ingredient in all sorts of dishes.